smcclab/smc-course/_assessments/01-diary.md

 Please follow these steps carefully as we need your video to be in the right place to play it back correctly in the workshop.

 {:.warn-box}
 Don't delete any files from the Team (even your own diary).
-We want to keep a record of everybody's work over the semester as part of your portfolio assessment.
+We need to keep a record of everybody's work over the semester as part of your portfolio assessment.
 The point is not to be mean about early ideas/video but to show your improvement in understanding and growth over the semester.

 ### Example GitLab Structure {#example}